 The essence is that those who would judge or regulate others should look first to themselves.
 On Wednesday, when Senator David Norris (pictured left) introduced a Privacy Bill, 2012 into the Seanad, the debate focussed largely on media invasions of privacy, with little recognition of the massive privacy issues attendant upon the modern regulatory state and increasing law enforcement powers (to say nothing of widespread private surveillance or the aggregation of data by private corporations).
 All of the contributors to the debate were quick to behold the privacy mote in the eye of the media, and that they do not consider the privacy beam in their own eye: they are quick to criticise media invasions of privacy, but they are far slower to perceive the potential for the State’s invasion of its citizens’ privacy.
 Worse, it wasn’t even a particularly good debate.

-Senator Norris’s Bill is little more than a re-thread of the lapsed Privacy Bill, 2006, and when it was announced last week that he would introduce the Bill, the National Union of Journalists predictably expressed strong reservations about it.
+Senator Norris’s Bill is little more than a re-thread of the lapsed Privacy Bill, 2006 and Privacy Bill, 2006 (which I consider briefly here and here), and when it was announced last week that he would introduce the Bill, the National Union of Journalists predictably expressed strong reservations about it.
 Many of the points made during the Seanad debate on Wednesday were just as predictable (and duly obtained the intended coverage).
 But in the race for headlines, they missed the real point.

 For example, there was much simplistic reference to the decision of the European Court of Human Rights in von Hannover v Germany 59320/00, (2005) 40 EHRR 1, ECHR 294 (24 June 2004)), without reference to the significantly narrower sequel in von Hannover v Germany (No 2) 40660/08 and 60641/08 ECHR 228 (7 February 2012) and Axel Springer AG v Germany 39954/08 ECHR 227 (7 February 2012).